TeraSoftIT/PythonForKid-s/README.md

 - Nothing Added by Colobarate
 - This is New Rule by Admin and Colobarator
 - One more thing or nothing
+- Public
 - Prerequisites of Python Course
 - Course Content of Python
 - Course Goal & Plan
+-

 	# Class 01: Introduction of Python
 - What is Python?